Mitooool/qGO/README.md

    ​	② Click the button labeled "Remove Selected" to remove the highlighted gene region from the table.

-7. ### Compile and Run the Program
+7. ### Run the Program

-   After selecting the FASTA file and defining the necessary gene regions, you can execute the application by clicking the button labeled "Run" The results will then be displayed in the console.
+   After selecting the FASTA file and defining the necessary gene regions, you can execute the application by clicking the button labeled "Run".
+The results will then be displayed in the console.

 ## Additional Notes: